 Submit a Manuscript

 Submit manuscripts using our Online Manuscript Submission System.
-If you already have an user account with Family Medicine, you can login using that same account.
+If you already have a user account with Family Medicine, you can login using that same account.

 Quality Guidelines for Authors and Reviewers

 Manuscript Quality—PRiMER seeks to publish papers that rigorously evaluate educational interventions and learning outcomes or test for behavioral changes resulting from an educational intervention.
-While we will consider manuscripts that the Annals of Family Medicine or Family Medicine might reject, this is not because we lower the level of rigor expected in the study design or execution.
 PRiMER will consider small studies, pilot projects, single-institution studies, work that seeks to replicate or confirm findings that are already known, or research that explores a broadly known construct in a new context.
-Print journals may be less likely to accept these manuscripts due to printing costs and concerns that they are not sufficiently impactful in the field.
-Published papers in PRiMER must still contribute knowledge that incrementally adds to what is known about a topic or phenomenon.
-We will consider quantitative, qualitative, and mixed methods submissions that are sufficiently rigorous.
+Papers published in PRiMER must contribute knowledge that incrementally adds to what is known about a topic or phenomenon.
+We will consider quantitative, qualitative, and mixed-methods submissions that are sufficiently rigorous.

 Manuscripts outside the scope of medical education may also be considered for PRiMER publication if the first author is a medical student or a family medicine resident, and the content is pertinent to family medicine as a broad discipline.
 Resident and student manuscripts will be held to the same quality standards outlined below.